For the proper working of the piping system, it has to be supported properly. The major purpose of pipe support is described below:

 Noise due to pulsating flow can be reduced by using a silencer in the line.
 Still, if it is not below an acceptable level acoustic enclosure may be used.
 Insulation over line also helps in reducing the noise.

 Support the System during ‘Maintenance Conditions’

 When for maintenance certain equipment or component like valve is taken out, remaining system should not be left out unsupported.

 Referring to the FIG-3, support ‘S1’ will be sufficient but when valve ‘V1’ is taken out for maintenance there will not be any support for the vertical leg.
 Therefore second support ‘S2’ may be required to take care of such conditions.

-Support the System during ‘Shutdown Conditions’
+Piping Support for ‘Shutdown Conditions’

-In shutdown condition all equipment may not be in the same condition as in operating condition.
+In shutdown condition, all equipment may not be in the same condition as in operating condition.
 For example, refer the pump discharge line in FIG-4, Point A is resting, Point B & C are spring supports and Point D is the pump discharge nozzle.
 The springs are, designed based on weights considering the weight of fluid as well as pipeline and thermal movements.
-But during shutdown condition, the fluid may be drained and the pipe becomes lighter.
+But during shutdown conditions, the fluid may be drained and the pipe becomes lighter.
 Hence the spring will give an upward reaction and shall load the nozzle ‘D’ beyond the permissible limit.

 In this case, a limit stop is used which will not allow Point C to move up above the horizontal level.
 (However, it will allow downward movement during operating condition).

-Support the System for Erection Conditions
+Use of Pipe Support for Erection Conditions

 Erection condition can be different than the operating condition which should be considered while designing supports.